 But unlike other forms of exercise that had been triggering for me, I found that yoga is much deeper than the physical body, and deepening my yoga practice was healing, not exacerbating my eating disorder behaviors.

 It was exciting to be a member of a community and make new friends who were also experiencing a greater appreciation for what their bodies were capable of.
 Little by little, my relationship with my body changed.
 I learned to reframe my strength and to release my grip on numbers—how much I should weigh, how much I was allowed to eat, and what size jeans I had to wear.

 Today I’m a yoga therapist specializing in eating disorders and body image.
 I have found that integrating yoga concepts into eating disorder recovery can have a significant impact on how someone feels about – and within – their body.

 Most of us in the West think of yoga as a physical exercise, but what many people don’t realize is that the physical exercises are in pursuit of mental health and relaxation.
-Using breath control, simple mediation and specific bodily postures, we learn to truly live within our bodies rather than observe them from the outside and judge them based on appearance.
-By integrating our whole selves – body, mind and soul – those of us in recovery find a deep level of healing from our eating disorders.
+Using breath control, simple meditation and specific bodily postures, we learn to truly live within our bodies rather than observe them from the outside and judge them based on appearance.
+By integrating our whole selves – body, mind, and soul – those of us in recovery find a deep level of healing from our eating disorders.

 In my work, I help others develop yoga practices and tools based to incorporate into their recovery.
 These tools and practices provide a sense of empowerment and space for healing.
-They also cultivate self-reliance, motivation for recovery, and a renewed and/or improving relationship with one’s body.
+They also cultivate self-reliance, a motivation for recovery, and a renewed and/or improving the relationship with one’s body.
 For these reasons and more, Yoga can be beneficial of individuals recovering from an eating disorder.